realTronsi/turr/brainstorm.md

 Yellow: FFD249
 Red: db4f00

+# Hi tronsi if you are reading this, you are pro
+so
+anyways
+ye ig, maybe an option for devs to become bosses :P (obvs in a month or so)

+also a few new tower ideas ;p
+Boomer - Slowly ejects particles out of it in a small range (basically high damage around a radius but different :P) Bruh - Shoots 4 bullets at once towards a player, each at different speeds and different reload times so it's hard to dodge

+# Hi haha0201 if you are reading this, you are alive
+so
+better to make bosses special elements, otherwise it's only fun to the dev tbh.
+Also why do you keep thinking of way into the future,even if we did add your idea it would be in months (which again only adds gameplay to the dev bc all players r doing is basically fighting agianst a weak boss and if it's a new tower then it would be fun but it's not even a new tower) ye ok

 # CANNOT ADD 0 DECAY TOWERS DUE TO THE WAY PLAYER ID IS GENERATED OR MAKE 0 DECAY TOWERS DIE AFTER PLAYER LEAVES/DIES